Block Paving Cost

 Whether you would like to reduce the amount of cleaning required, or just wish to prolong the life of your driveway, sealing the finished blockwork is a recommended option.

 Depending on the style of blockwork chosen, you may not need to have it sealed.
-However, if concrete blocks were used, in order to reduce the wear and any growth of unwanted moss, sealing kits can be purchased from as little as £15 per 5m2 and will increase to around £45 for more extensive larger area kits
+However, if concrete blocks were used, in order to reduce the wear and any growth of unwanted moss, sealing kits can be purchased from as little as £15 per 5m² and will increase to around £45 for more extensive larger area kits.

-To seal a driveway is often very similar to applying paint, the sealers will come as a clear liquid that can be either brushed or sprayed onto your new driveway.
-This is a very simple process and can more often be performed by the homeowner, with little to no experience.
+This is a very simple process and can be performed by the homeowner, with little to no experience.
 All sealers will provide instructions on the bottle/tin, and often will not require specialist equipment.

 Cost of Cleaning Block Paving

-If you have chosen to seal your driveway, you will find it easier to clean the area.
-This will also reduce how often cleaning would be required.
 In general, cleaning can be done with a broom and hosepipe.
-By simply wetting the driveway and scrubbing the area with a stiff broom, will usually be sufficient to clean most driveways.
+Simply wetting the driveway and scrubbing the area with a stiff broom will usually be sufficient to clean most driveways.

 However, if more thorough cleaning is required, a pressure wash can be used to remove more stubborn dirt.
 The price to purchase a pressure washer will usually begin at around £40 for a basic model, and for just a hosepipe and brush it will cost around £15.